5T33Z0/OC-Little-Translated/05_Laptop-specific_Patches/Trackpad_Patches/README.md

 **TL;DR**: you have 3 choices, one of which is practically non-existing, one which is complicated to implement and one you have to settle with if you don't have the know-how nor the patience to enable one of the other modes.

-## Preparations

-### System Requirements
-- 4th Gen Intel Core CPU (Haswell) or newer (anything older uses PS/2 Touchpads).
-- macOS 10.10 or newer
-- Supported I2C Controller
-- At least one supported I2C Device.
-For the vast majority of users, this will be an `I2C-HID` device.

 ### Required Tools
 - [**Hackintool**](https://github.com/headkaze/Hackintool/releases) – for checking if your system has a compatible I2C Controller
 - [**MaciASL**](https://github.com/acidanthera/MaciASL/releases) – for viewing/editing on ACPI Tables